North Barito Regency: Airports

-A new airport was built by Muara Teweh for a predicted initial operation in 2013.
+A new airport was built at Muara Teweh for a predicted initial operation in 2013.
 The airport covers 180 hectares area and will has 2,250 metres length and 30 metres width of runway to accommodate wide body aircraft.

 The new airport was built to replace Beringin Airport which cannot be expanded.

 Haji Muhammad Sidik Airport is an airport located at Trinsing, South Teweh, North Barito Regency.
 The airport was inaugurated by Vice President Ma'ruf Amin and Minister of Transportation Budi Karya Sumadi on 30 March 2021.